-Neuromuscular electrical stimulation (NMES) involves the use of a device which transmits an electrical impulse to the skin over selected muscle groups by way of electrodes. ^{1,2} There are two broad categories of NMES.
-The first type of device stimulates the muscle when the patient is in a resting state to treat muscle atrophy.
-1 The second type, known as functional electrical stimulation (FES), is used to enhance functional activity of neurologically impaired patients.
-1

-NMES can be performed at low, medium, or high intensity to elicit mild, moderate, or strong muscle contractions.
-NMES can be performed on upper or lower limbs.
-When used at very low intensity to stimulate barely perceptible contractions, this technique is referred to as threshold NMES or threshold electrical stimulation (TES).^{1,4} Regardless of the intensity of NMES, patients are encouraged to exercise the affected muscles voluntarily to maintain and improve strength and function.
+Neuromuscular electrical stimulation (NMES) involves the use of a device which transmits an electrical impulse to the skin over selected muscle groups by way of electrodes.^{1,5} There are two broad categories of NMES.
+One type of device stimulates the muscle when the patient is in a resting state to treat muscle atrophy.1 The second type, known as functional electrical stimulation (FES), is used to enhance functional activity of neurologically impaired patients.1 NMES can be performed at low, medium, or high intensity to elicit mild, moderate, or strong muscle contractions.
+When used at very low intensity to stimulate barely perceptible contractions, this technique is referred to as threshold NMES or threshold electrical stimulation (TES).^{1,4} Regardless of the intensity of NMES, patients are encouraged to exercise the affected muscles voluntarily to maintain and improve their strength and function.
 For chronic disorders, this exercise may be in the form of regular participation in sports activities.
 For acute conditions, such as rehabilitation shortly after surgery or a stroke, patients must often undergo intensive physical and occupational therapy.^{1,4}